Donation Receipts: Ultimate Guide for Nonprofit Organizations

 For best results, write a personal acknowledgment letter with a receipt that includes the IRS-required elements.

-In this acknowledgment letter, thank the donor and highlight the impact of their gift.
+In this acknowledgment letter, thank your donor and highlight the impact of their gift.
+This is a great opportunity to strengthen donor retention!

 When you send a donation receipt via email or snail mail, include the donor’s name.
 Using their first name reassures them that the data is accurate and trustworthy.
 Also, use a real person’s name and make the email address from which you send the donation receipt appear as human and as trustworthy as possible.